wilson0x4d/once-crunch/README.md

 ### Installation

 At this point you should have installed and configured prerequisites, confirming they work correctly, and you should have verified there is sufficient storage available to download a copy of the game.
+We will assume you have not cloned the once-crunch repo yet:

 ```sh
 #